PROJECT AND CAPITAL GRANTS

 Click here for Grant Application - Arts

-Capital Grant APPLICATION PROCESS
+Capital Grant Application Process

 The Landfall Foundation considers Capital Grants for significant capital projects.
 These projects include acquisition of property, new construction, additions to existing structures, renovations or repairs to existing structures, purchase of fixed integrated equipment, and purchase of stand-alone equipment.